gdzx/audiosource/README.md

 ## Usage

-1. Enable *Android Debug Bridge* (ADB) from the *Developer options* and connect the device to your computer.
+1. Enable *Android Debug Bridge* (ADB) from the *Developer options* and connect the device(s) to your computer.

 2. Run `./audiosource run` to start Audio Source and forward the audio automatically.
-(You may have to grant the permission to record audio in Android.)
+You may have to grant the permission to record audio in Android.

+   **NOTE:** If you have multiple devices connected then you will have to specify the serial number of the device you would like to forward audio to with `./audiosource run -s SERIAL` (device serial numbers can be found by running `adb devices`).

+   Additionally, you may override the default PulseAudio source name with `./audiosource run -n NAME`.

-3. Run `./audiosource volume LEVEL`, to set the PulseAudio source volume to LEVEL, for instance `200%` (you will likely need to set the volume higher than 100%).
+3. Run `./audiosource volume NAME LEVEL` to set the PulseAudio source volume to `LEVEL` (for instance `200%`).
+You will likely need to set the volume higher than `100%`.

 ## Build and install